aws-samples/sample-blue-green-deployment-with-api-gateway/README.md

 Validate that the response contains the `environment` attribute set to `blue` and `version` attribute set to `v1.0.0`.

-### 4. Deploy Custom Domain pointing to Blue environment
+### 4. Deploy Custom Domain pointing to blue environment
-Run the following command to deploy to the Amazon API Gateway custom domain name and API mapping pointing to Blue environment.
+Run the following command to deploy to the Amazon API Gateway custom domain name and API mapping pointing to blue environment.
 ```bash
 sam build -t custom-domain-stack.yaml
 sam deploy -g -t custom-domain-stack.yaml